Wednesday, November 28, 2007

 2. Your marketing message effectiveness?
 Forget-about-it.
 Only 3% trust the company itself as a credible source of information.

 3. $2 billion is the average loss in equity valuation that a Fortune 1000 company experiences based on a major “trust event”.
 Which is especially scary when you consider that 10% of companies experienced that kind of trust event over the last decade.
 Several more than one.
-That’s why CEO rank reputational risk among their top 10 concerns
+That’s why CEO rank reputational risk among their top 10 concerns.

 --Jarvis Cromwell, principal, J-2 Consultancy